In the age of thriving e-commerce empires, is there a chance for local brick-and-mortar businesses to compete and survive?

 11. LOCAL COMPETITOR AUDIT

 One of the great things you should explore is what your competitors are doing.
-Just like handling off-page SEO, in order to fully optimize your website, you need to learn what your competitors are doing.
+Just like handling off-page SEO, to fully optimize your website, you need to learn what your competitors are doing.

 - Google Maps